 Aaron Benavides is a senior studying Political Science, Digital Marketing, Journalism, Ethics, and Democracy, and Theology from Corpus Christi, Texas.
 He is a member of the inaugural cohort of the Latino Studies Scholars Program and a part of the Glynn Family Honors Program.
 On campus, he is a proud resident of Duncan Hall and works at the Basilica of the Sacred Heart.

 Aaron has been involved in Student Government since his freshman year.
-He presently serves as Chief of Staff, a role in which he manages the Executive Cabinet and chairs the Executive Programming Board.
+He presently serves as Chief of Staff, a role in which he manages the Executive Cabinet and chairs the Executive Committee.
 He has also previously held the roles of Director of Faith and Service and Press Secretary and Director of Communications.
 His other extracurricular activities have included membership in Junior Class Council, serving as the 2020 Junior Parents Weekend Mass Chair, and working on the Welcome Weekend Steering Committee since 2019.

 Appointed by University President Fr.
 John Jenkins in 2018 to the Campus Engagement Task Force, Aaron was the sole student representative on the committee tasked with facilitating the University's response to the clerical abuse crisis.